GB127/SRC-statistics/README.md

 # Speedrun.com statistics fetcher

+The entire script is written by Niamek.
+Current version : 1.0

-Python script that fetches data from speedrun.com's API to plot graphs (histograms or simple plot) or to display tables.
+It's a python script that fetches data from speedrun.com's API to plot graphs (histograms or simple plot) or to display tables.

 The program divides the stats into the following categories:
 + PBs